Polina Eidelman, Ph.D.

 Effective therapy can address our problems while helping us bring more meaning, self-awareness, and joy into our lives.
 I feel honored to get to do this work with my patients and aim to meet each person with warmth, compassion, and flexibility.

-I work with adults and specialize in:
+I specialize in:

 TRAINING AND QUALIFICATIONS